ibm-cloud-docs/dl/order-connect.md

 1. Contact your network provider and negotiate connectivity to your on-premises or colocation.
 1. Create a request on the provider portal to order a virtual circuit.
 Reference the case ID of the {{site.data.keyword.dl_short}} Connect request as your Request ID or Authorization ID.
-1. Configure the BGP parameters on the Customer Edge Router (CER) for BGP session establishment.
+1. Configure the BGP parameters on your Edge router for BGP session establishment.
 After this completes, the BGP status indicates `Established`.

 ## Providers and locations
 {: #connect-locations}